Peter-Moller/moodle-usage-report/README.md

 - Minimal dependencies: just `bash` and `SQL`
 - Easy to automate via `cron`
 - Output can be integrated into dashboards or shared via web
+- If a user want to hide one or more courses in the printout, write the course id (numerical value) into the settings variable `COURSE_ID_TO_HIDE` as a comma-separated list

 ---